dostonnabotov/introduction-to-algorithms/README.md

 Recently, I started reading this book, called "Introduction to Algorithms - 4th edition" by four authors, Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest and Clifford Stein.
 As a guy who writes and shares everything he learns, I decided to share with others.
 I'm spending my free time reading this book every day, and "commit" what I've learned by the end of the day.
 If you want to read the book as well, head over to `public` directory and grab it.
 Okay, if you're a person who is reading these sentences, I wish you good luck :)

 > **Note**: It's not the 100 Days of Code challenge, but rather inspired by it.
 I'm going for this challenge till the end of the 1312-paged book.

+## Book

+You can find the PDF version of the book in the `/public/` folder.

 ## Code